 Practise playing fast by playing fast

-Playing fast myth: if you want to learn to play fast, you must practice a lot playing slowly.
-Of course, there’s nothing against playing slowly, it is often very useful to examine how you use your fingers and to listen to your sound.
-Maybe you are doing something wrond and playing slow will make chrystal clear what you are doing wrong.
+A lot of people say that if you want to learn to play fast, you must practice playing slowly.
+There is nothing against playing slowly, it is often very useful to examine how you use your fingers and to listen to your sound.
+Maybe you are doing something wrong and playing slow will clarify what you need to change.
 But if you want to learn to play fast, you must also practice by playing fast.
 Why?
 In the first place your brain has to get used to it, in the second place you must learn to relax while playing fast and in the third place you have to develop new techniques for your fast playing.

 I mainly use 2 techniques and the only difference lies in my use of the left hand.
 The first technique is a staccato way of playing.
 Right before playing the next note, I lift my finger and let it rest on the string.
 This means that for a fraction of a second, you hear nothing.
 If you do this quickly, it feels as if your fingers dance.
 This way of playing fast sounds more rhythmical and clear, and is more spectacular than the second, legato way of playing.

 Playing fast according to Christian McBride

 Did you like Bass Lesson 3 Playing Fast?
 Go to the next Bass Lesson!